-In all their affliction He was afflicted, And the angel of His presence saved them; In His love and in His mercy He redeemed them, And He lifted them and carried them all the days of old.
+“In all their affliction He was afflicted, And the angel of His presence saved them; In His love and in His mercy He redeemed them, And He lifted them and carried them all the days of old.”
 Isaiah 63:9

 This ruler has no power, and cancer has no power unless it had been given from above.
-This may not be your time to look into this burning bush, but for those who dare I hope you will find great comfort in knowing that a truly loving Father has seen this event and has determined a way to cause it to work together for the good.
+This may not be your time to look into this burning bush, but for those who dare I hope you will find great comfort in knowing that a truly loving Father has seen this event and has determined a way to cause it to work together for good.
 The God who is outside of time and sees the end from the beginning has seen fit to allow this to happen.
 If that is true, can you still fall into His arms and trust Him?
-Doesn’t trust imply risk?
+Doesn’t it indeed imply risk?
 Doesn’t faith imply reason to doubt?
 The Roman ruler loses his power when this true statement is proclaimed, and if we look at this burning bush long enough to see the heart of the Father, cancer loses its power also.